 A standard capacity magazine generally means any detachable ammunition feeding device that is sold with a firearm when it is shipped new from the manufacturer.
 In some cases, such as modern sporting rifles, the standard capacity magazine is regularly 30 rounds.
 Some state laws created after the 1993 Federal Assault Weapons Ban, limit the number of rounds a magazine can legally hold, generally to ten or less.
 Such restrictions come at high costs to firearm manufactures and consumers, with little to no evidence indicating a reduction in crime.

 A standard capacity magazine generally means any detachable ammunition feeding device that is sold with and designed to operate in firearms as sold from the manufacturer.
 Many popular semiautomatic handguns and rifles are sold with magazines that have capacities of 15-30 rounds.
-Therefore, restrictions on magazine capacity create unnecessary burdens on responsible firearms owners who would then have to purchase additional equipment in order for their firearms to be operational.
+Therefore, restrictions on magazine capacity create unnecessary burdens on responsible firearms owners who would then have to purchase additional equipment for their firearms to be legally operational.

 In 1993, President Clinton signed the Federal Assault Weapons Ban, which made it illegal to either manufacture or sell ammunition magazines holding more than 10 rounds.
-The Federal Ban expired in 2004; and a 2003 Centers for Disease Control (CDC) study of the Federal Assault Weapons Ban was unable to show that this ban and its magazine capacity limitation had reduced crime.
-Furthermore, a peer reviewed study by Koper and Roth in 2004 from the Jerry Lee Center of Criminology at the University of Pennsylvania, found “no evidence of reductions in multiple-victim gun homicides or multiple-gunshot wound victimizations” as a result of the federal ban on standard capacity magazines.
+The Federal Ban expired in 2004, and a 2003 Centers for Disease Control (CDC) study of the Federal Assault Weapons Ban was unable to show that this ban and its magazine capacity limitation had reduced crime.
+Furthermore, a peer reviewed study by Christopher Koper and Jeffrey Roth of the Jerry Lee Center of Criminology at the University of Pennsylvania, found “no evidence of reductions in multiple-victim gun homicides or multiple-gunshot wound victimizations” as a result of the federal ban on standard capacity magazines.
 Despite this, several states and jurisdictions have put similar magazine capacity bans into place in recent years.
-These bans place limits on the possession, sale, and/or transfer of standard capacity magazines, and vary from state to state.
+These bans place limits on the possession, sale, and/or transfer of standard capacity magazines and vary from state to state.

 Points of Interest